 Judgment for Oil and Gas Company Defendants Reversed: No Basis for Federal Jurisdiction

-In two sets of consolidated cases decided May 26, 2020, a Ninth Circuit panel held that California cities and counties represented by Altshuler Berzon LLP and Sher Edling LLP may continue to prosecute claims against several of the world’s largest privately owned oil and gas companies, including Chevron, Exxon Mobil, BP, and Royal Dutch Shell, for harms to public infrastructure resulting from climate-change-related global warming.
+In two sets of consolidated cases decided May 26, 2020, a Ninth Circuit panel held that California cities and counties represented by Altshuler Berzon LLP and Sher Edling LLP may continue to prosecute claims against several of the world’s largest privately owned oil and gas companies for harms to public infrastructure resulting from climate-change-related global warming.

 In the first set of cases, brought by the City of Oakland and the City and County of San Francisco (and argued by Altshuler Berzon LLP partner Michael Rubin), the Ninth Circuit reversed the district court’s judgment against five oil and gas company defendants.
 Those cases had been removed from state court on seven jurisdictional grounds.
 The district court denied remand after concluding that although the cases were brought under California’s representative public nuisance law (Cal.
 Civil Code §3480, et seq.), they actually “arose under” federal common law for purposes of federal subject matter jurisdiction.
 The district court thus asserted subject matter jurisdiction, but it later dismissed the cases on the ground that the Clean Air Act “displaced” the applicable federal common law, leaving Oakland and San Francisco without any cause of action they could pursue in federal court.